15. Inadequate judgements: next steps

 All inadequacy is serious and requires immediate action to be taken.
 However, in some cases, the inadequacy derives from fire risks, health and safety hazards or other environmental factors.
 While serious and high risk for children and young people, these can be quickly rectified in many instances.
 Inspectors always seek to understand how and why such serious inadequacy has occurred.

-Where the concerns are serious but likely to be rectified relatively quickly, we may in specific circumstances be satisfied at the monitoring visit that the situation has been made safe for children.
+Where the concerns are serious, but generally limited to one area of risk and likely to be rectified relatively quickly, we may in specific circumstances be satisfied at the monitoring visit that the situation has been made safe for children.
 We seek assurance that leaders and managers can and are acting appropriately in respect of their responsibilities.
 All requirements that have been made will have had to be met in full.
 In these instances, the inspector may determine that an improved inspection judgement can be awarded.
 If this is the case, the monitoring visit results in a new inspection judgement.

-Where the situation has not improved enough, the inadequate judgement remains, a report of the monitoring visit is published with the original judgement and we decide what steps to take next.
+Where the situation has not improved enough, or there is insufficient evidence to demonstrate that the matter has been addressed fully, the inadequate judgement remains, a report of the monitoring visit is published with the original judgement and we decide what steps to take next.

 We consider new inspection judgements in circumstances where: